inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 In this post I'd like to expand on this and write down some thoughts I have about Markdown.
-My goal is to shed some light on the exact nature of Markdown which would hopefully explains why Markdown is everywhere through different flavors.
+My goal is to shed some light on the exact nature of Markdown which would hopefully explain why Markdown is everywhere through different flavors.
 I would conclude this post by asking whether Markdown is a suitable option for academic writing.